You are here

 Asbestos Awareness Week 23-29 November 2020

-This Asbestos Awareness Week (23-29 November), we’re showing householders and tradies where they could find asbestos in homes and what they should do to stay safe.
+Asbestos Awareness Week was held on 23-29 November this year.
+Our focus for 2020 was showing householders and tradies where they could find asbestos in homes and what they need to do, to stay safe.

 Asbestos products in good condition are not a risk, but if they are disturbed, broken, sanded, blasted with high pressure water or cut, they can become harmful.
 This is when asbestos fibres are released into the air, putting the health of yourself and others at risk.
 Remember, you cannot see asbestos fibres as they are invisible to the naked eye, but they are still dangerous.